genai-impact/ecologits/docs/methodology/llm_inference.md

     We have filtered the dataset to keep only the benchmark on NVIDIA H100 80GB HBM3 GPUs.

-We approximate energy consumption per output token as a function of the number of activate parameters, denoted as $P_{\text{active}}$, and the batching size, denoted as $B$.
+We approximate energy consumption per output token as a function of the number of activate parameters, denoted as $P_{\text{active}}$, and the batch size, denoted as $B$.

 ??? note "What are active parameters?"